 Sampling benthos in the field

 Grab samples (Shipek) were taken from the benthos within the Kolgrafafjörður embayment in June or July 2013-2017.
 Sampling was always done at spring low tides so the research vessels could enter Kolgrafafjörður by sailing under the bridge.
 Here, followed Ingólfsson (1999) but did not repeat all his stations but chose the stations with the highest biodiversity in the 1999 study, i.e. the seven stations classified as TWINSPAN-category II to effectively estimate how hypoxia caused by the herring death affected local biodiversity.
 Of these seven stations, station B0 was effectively destroyed by the bridge construction from 2004, filling this station with rocks, leaving six stations for the study.
 The distribution of these stations also represented the distribution of dead herring, with stations both inside and outside the dead herring mass at the bottom.
 There were three benthic samples taken at each station to facilitate statistical comparisons of stations, whereas the study of Ingólfsson (1999) was based on one sample per station.
+The two sampling stations farthest to the west coincided with the deepest part of the area covered with mass of dead herring (Óskarsson et al. 2018).

 In an attempt to get an uncontaminated comparison with our Kolgrafafjörður samples, we also initially added two stations north of the bridge in 2013; however, the benthic habitat there differed sharply from that within the embayment, and the southern station probably also was contaminated from the herring death anyway (Sigurðsson 2015).

 Sample preparation and classification